squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 There are a number of reasons why this would happen:

- . -Your DNS name server just works this way, either because its been configured to, or because its stupid and doesn't know any better.
+ 1. Your DNS name server just works this way, either because its been configured to, or because its stupid and doesn't know any better.
- -You have a weird broadcast address, like 0.0.0.0, in your ''/etc/resolv.conf'' file. -Somebody is trying to send spoofed DNS responses to your cache.
+ 2. You have a weird broadcast address, like 0.0.0.0, in your ''/etc/resolv.conf'' file.
+ 3. Somebody is trying to send spoofed DNS responses to your cache.

 If you recognize the IP address in the warning as one of your name server hosts, then its probably numbers (1) or (2).

 You can make these warnings stop, and allow responses from "unknown" name servers by setting this configuration option: